revsic/cpp-veh-dbi/README.md

 dbi.AddBTCallback(std::make_unique<Logger>("CONOUT$"));
 ```

-`BTCallback` require only one method.
+`BTCallback` require only one method, which will be invoked on every instruction.
 ```c++
 // Callback for branch tracer. struct BTCallback {